 - How to launch your product, while keeping your day job?

-- How to build a simple MV first and start collecting customer feedback asap?
+- How to build a simple MVP first and start collecting customer feedback asap?

 - What are the founders’ biggest fears?

 - How to test product concepts and conduct customer surveys?